IRC-safe jet flavour at leading power: Introduction

 This issue is well-known and was first identified in ref.~\cite{Banfi:2006hf}.
 Since then, and especially in recent years, a number of solutions have been proposed \cite{Banfi:2006hf,Caletti:2022hnc,Caletti:2022glq,Czakon:2022wam,Gauld:2022lem,Caola:2023wpj,Larkoski:2025afg}.\footnote{Recent progress in fragmentation calculations \cite{Czakon:2021ohs,Czakon:2022pyz,Czakon:2024tjr,Generet:2025bqx} has also opened up the possibility to use identified heavy-flavour hadrons instead of flavoured jets to establish the presence of heavy flavour in processes through NNLO.} These all involve modifying the jet (flavour) definition somehow: either the jet definition is modified in a way that guarantees that a soft $b\overline{b}$-pair is clustered into the same jet \cite{Banfi:2006hf,Czakon:2022wam}, in which case the kinematics of the jet(s) will not be identical to what would have been obtained using the anti-$k_T$ algorithm, or the definition of jet flavour is changed \cite{Caletti:2022hnc,Caletti:2022glq,Gauld:2022lem,Caola:2023wpj}, in which case the jet kinematics might not change, but this usually involves some extra step(s).
 There have even been proposals to modify the definition of the cross section itself \cite{Larkoski:2025afg}.
-Generally, these solutions either introduce some new parameter(s) used to define the jet (on top of the usual jet radius $R$) and/or an extra step in which the partons are clustered a second time using a different procedure to determine the flavour of the jets initially found using anti-$k_T$.
+Generally, these solutions introduce some new parameter(s) used to define the jet (on top of the usual jet radius $R$).
 Needless to say, the introduction of extra free parameters should be avoided.
-Adding extra steps to the jet algorithm is also not desirable, as it increases the computational complexity.
-Moreover, essentially by construction, the order in which partons are clustered is typically flavour-dependent and it is not clear how this should be translated to experiment.
-In essence, the parton-hadron correspondence valid for the anti-$k_T$ algorithm is violated for these proposed solutions.
-Finally, there are many solutions, all with their own merits and drawbacks, and it is unclear which should be chosen as the new standard moving forward.\footnote{See also ref.~\cite{Behring:2025ilo} for a study comparing most of these proposals quantitatively.} And once this choice has been made, adapting to this new standard may involve significant effort.
+Moreover, if these solutions are to be applied in experiment, then the flavour information entering e.g.~the flavoured jet algorithms would have to be at the level of hadrons or their decay products, since this is what is experimentally accessible.
+However, theory predictions at the precision frontier typically do not incorporate hadronisation effects, meaning the flavoured jet algorithms applied in the predictions must make use of parton-level flavour information, e.g.~the momenta of $b$-quarks, which is experimentally inaccessible.
+This mismatch complicates the comparison between theory and experiment.\footnote{Of course, unflavoured jet cross sections are affected by hadronisation as well, and these effects must be corrected for, e.g.~using an unfolding procedure, in order to perform accurate comparisons.
+The mismatch described here is just an additional effect that must be accounted for.} Finally, there are many solutions, all with their own merits and drawbacks, and it is unclear which should be chosen as the new standard moving forward.\footnote{See also ref.~\cite{Behring:2025ilo} for a study comparing most of these proposals quantitatively.} And once this choice has been made, adapting to this new standard may involve significant effort.
 In the meantime, the resulting uncertainty has different groups using different algorithms, complicating comparisons of results.